What budget should you plan for a trip to Guadeloupe?

 Of course, these are only approximate ranges.
 Remember that you can get weekly discounts if you rent through Booking or Airbnb, or directly from private individuals through local classifieds.

-For those who want to enjoy your trip in luxury accommodation, prices can rise very quickly in large hotels offering unique services.
-Prices can easily exceed €500 or €700 per night, which, between you and me, is starting to look like a lot of money.
+For travelers looking for luxury accommodation, prices can rise quickly at larger hotels offering distinctive services.
+Rates can easily exceed €500 or €700 per night, which, between you and me, is a serious amount of money.

 In short, there’s something for everyone.
 If you want to be careful, it’s perfectly possible to find quality accommodation at reasonable prices and make great deals.
 If you want to stay in hotels or atypical accommodation, that’s also possible.
 Guadeloupe is very well equipped to meet all your accommodation needs.

-Here are some accommodation ideas we recommend, sorted by price range :
+Here are a few places we recommend, organized by price range:

 Budget-friendly